nevil-brownlee/pypy-libtrace/README.txt

 $Header$

-python-libtrace
+pypy-libtrace

-Copyright (c) 2016, Nevil Brownlee, U Auckland | WAND
+Copyright (c) 2016-2017, Nevil Brownlee, U Auckland | WAND

-This code is a set of Python bindings for libtrace, whose copyright notice appears below.
+This code is a set of bindings for libtrace, whose copyright notice appears below.
+It has been tested using both pypy-5.6 (python 2) and pypy3.3-5.5-alpha-20161014-linux_i686.

 ---------------------------------------------------------------------------
 Copyright (c) 2007-2016 The University of Waikato, Hamilton, New Zealand.